Snowflake

 2 metrics

-Pipeline query failure rate exceeds the 7-day hourly max by more than 30%.
+Pipeline query failure rate exceeds the 7-day daily max by more than 30%.
+Aggregates over a 4-hour window to avoid noise from low-volume hours.
 Filters to ETL types only: INSERT, MERGE, COPY, UPDATE, DELETE, CTAS.

 Why monitor